 - 1 can (15 oz each) garbanzo beans, drained, rinsed

 - 1 bag (10 oz each) chopped romaine lettuce

 |Serving Size||4 servings (1-1/2 cups salad over lettuce each)|

-- Preheat oven to 425°F. Place eggplant in large shallow baking pan; spray with cooking spray.
+- Preheat oven to 425°F. Place eggplant in large shallow baking pan; drizzle with oil.
 Toss to coat; spread in single layer.
 Bake 15 minutes or until tender, stirring 2 times.

 - Meanwhile, combine all remaining ingredients, except lettuce and cheese, in large bowl; mix well.
 Add eggplant; toss together.
 Divide lettuce evenly between 4 serving plates.
 Top evenly with eggplant mixture.
 Sprinkle with cheese.
 Or, refrigerate eggplant mixture and serve chilled.